purpcode-uiuc/purpcode/README.md

 # 🔮 PurpCode: Reasoning for Safer Code Generation

-This repo includes the training and evaluation infrastructure for PurpCode.
-For other related resources, please check out:
+This repo includes the training, evaluation, and data curation code for PurpCode.
+Please also check out:

 * [📝 Paper](https://arxiv.org/abs/2507.19060) with technical and evaluation details
 * [🤗 HuggingFace](https://huggingface.co/purpcode) including model checkpoints and training/evaluation datasets